postcss/postcss/README.md

 # PostCSS

-PostCSS is a framework for CSS postprocessors, to modify CSS with JavaScript.
+PostCSS is a framework for CSS postprocessors, to modify CSS with JavaScript with full source map support.

 It takes care of most common CSS tool tasks: